-Student's Name (Please Print) Parent or Guardian's Resident Address Street Apartment City State Zip Code Student's date of birth//Last gra de level the s student completed Student has demonstrated academic el minimum test score of the 30 th percenti the Stanford Achievement Test Series, recognized norm-referenced test appro Education le or better in Tenth Edition n the previous 12 months or n, or another nationally Name of test, Date taken, and score ac :hieved Extracurricular activity(ies) the student requests to p participate in Course(s) the student requests to take at the school I Proof of identity Date Submitted// Parent's Signature As the superintendent of the above stude above student may participate in extract School District. .
-0 Resident Superintendent's Signature: As the superintendent of thestudent desires to participate in extracustudent to participate in extracurricular ırricular activ ities, I agree to allow the Non-resident Superintendent's Signatu re: - Date Adopted: Last Revised:
+Student's Name (Please Print) Parent or Guardian's Resident Address partment City State Zip Code Student's date of birth//Last grade level the student completed Student has demonstrated academic eligibility by obtaining a verifiable minimum test score of the 30 th percentile or better in the previous 12 months on the Stanford Achievement Test Series, Tenth Edition, or another nationally recognized norm-referenced test approved by the State Board of Education.
+Name of test, Date taken, and score a chieved Extracurricular activity(ies) the student requests to pa articipate in Course(s) the student requests to take at the school Proof of identity Date Submitted// Parent's Signature As the superintendent of the above stu above student may participate in extra School District. . • Resident Superintendent's Signature: As the superintendent of thestudent desires to participate in extract student to participate in extracurricular urricular activiti ies, I agree to allow the Non-resident Superintendent's Signatu ıre: - Date Adopted: Last Revised: